cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 ### Max-services

-It creates n-replicas of an application deployment (hello-openshift) and a service in a single namespace as defined by the environment variable `JOB_ITERATIONS`.
+It creates n-replicas of an application deployment (hello-openshift) and a service in a single namespace as defined by the environment variable `SERVICE_COUNT`.

 ### Pod-density